 Forward 2040: About the Comprehensive Plan

-Why are we updating it now?
+Why are we updating the Comprehensive Plan?